openintegrationhub/Connectors/Transformer/README.md

 The following illustrations shows how a transformer works and a possible adjustments that has to be made if a change in a data model occurs:

 ![TransformerEvolution](Assets/TransformerEvolution.svg)

+## Possible Implementations
+### Elastic.io Transformer UI Mockup
+As the Open Integration Hub enables a series of business models, the different implementations of transformers can vary within these business models.
+In the following a mockup of a transformer user interface in the elastic.io integration platform is presented.

+As described above it is possible to store individual data models within the Open Integratio Hub.
+In this mockup, **no Open Integration Hub master data model** is used.
+Instead the user is able to upload a number of data models for different domains and choose against which model he wants to map his data model.

+The mockup can be found under [elastic.io transformer UI mockup](/ElasticioTransformerUIMockup.md).